Blog

 Fragrance-free can be the first filter, not the only filter

-Fragrance-free and dye-free language can make the first pass calmer, but source evidence, exact variant, age fit, and label directions still matter.
+Fragrance-free and dye-free language can make the first pass calmer, but sources, exact version, age fit, and label directions still matter.

 The site's job is to make those checks easier to repeat, not to promise one bathroom shelf works for every family.